US-GHG-Center/ams-2024-workshop/prerequisites.md

 # Prerequisites

+- Participants are expected to have a basic knowledge of the python programming language.

-All the workshop participants **MUST** obtain the following to be able to follow along the workshop:
+- Participants **MUST** obtain the following to be able to follow along the workshop:

     1. US GHG Center JupyterHub Access
     2. Earthdata credentials

 > 🚨 Please make sure you have both of the accesses before you come to the workshop on Sunday.